How to read financial statements of a company?

 Here is the Cash flow statement of Asian paints for the fiscal year 2016-17.

 From the Asian paints cashflow statement, we can notice that the net increase in cash and cash flow equivalents is low compared to the last fiscal year.
-However, the cash and cash equivalents by the end of the year (31st March) has increased for the year 2016-17, which can be considered decent enough for the company.
+However, the cash and cash equivalents by the end of the year (31st March) have increased for the year 2016-17, which can be considered decent enough for the company.

 It’s important to read and understand all the three financial statements of a company as they show the health of a company from different aspects.